 BPPV causes very intense vertigo lasting from a few seconds to a couple of minutes, most commonly when looking up or down or when getting in and out of bed.
 It is sometimes accompanied by a constant feeling of less intense dizziness or light-headedness.

-This is the easiest type of vertigo to treat with 80% of people getting better after one treatment and over 90% getting better with two treatments.
+At the time of writing, BPPV is the easiest type of vertigo to treat with 80% of people getting better after one treatment and over 90% getting better with two treatments.

 Unfortunately, once someone has had BPPV, there is a 60% likelihood that it will happen again in the future.